dxatscale/sfpowerscripts/decision records/003-Depenedency-Manager.md

 The packageDirectories portion will then be updated with the input given and written to the sfdx-project.json in the root folder with the option to commit the file (but not push to the repo).

 ## Decision
-Development to commence on the solution and be included in the september release
+A new command would be built with the above solution and will be added to sfpowerscripts